StarOfService/carbon/docs/get_started.md

     }
 ]
 ```
 As you can see, it's a standard Docker image, which just contains an additional label.
-Hence you can operate with this image as any other Docker iamge: pull, push, store on a Docker registry, use other third-party tools.
+Hence you can operate with this image as any other Docker image: pull, push, store on a Docker registry, use other third-party tools.

 ### Carbon package inspection
 Let's check the information for the Carbon package: